paritytech/polkadot/roadmap/implementors-guide/src/whence-parachains.md

 ## Issue 1: Scalability

 It became clear a few years ago that the transaction throughput of simple Proof-of-Work (PoW) blockchains such as Bitcoin, Ethereum, and myriad others was simply too low.

-[TODO: PoS, sharding, what if there were more blockchains, etc. etc.]
+> TODO: what if there were more blockchains, etc.

 Proof-of-Stake (PoS) systems can accomplish higher throughput than PoW blockchains.
 PoS systems are secured by bonded capital as opposed to spent effort - liquidity opportunity cost vs. burning electricity.
 The way they work is by selecting a set of validators with known economic identity who lock up tokens in exchange for earning the right to "validate" or participate in the consensus process.
 If they are found to carry out that process wrongly, they will be slashed, meaning some or all of the locked tokens will be burned.
 This provides a strong disincentive in the direction of misbehavior.